 GitLab Runner: Running jobs in parallel

 This documentation is part of the Building Docker images guide.
-You can view the complete guide here: Build and push Docker images from your GitLab CI/CD pipelines using your Stackhero runner and Docker-in-Docker.
+You can view the complete guide here: Build and push Docker images efficiently from your GitLab CI/CD pipelines using Stackhero runners and Docker-in-Docker.

 👋 Welcome to the Stackhero documentation!

-Your plan determines how many jobs can run at the same time.
-Jobs within the same stage start together, up to your concurrency limit.
-This means a stage with multiple independent jobs will finish as soon as the slowest job completes, instead of running all jobs one after another.
+Your plan determines how many jobs can run concurrently.
+Jobs in the same stage start together, up to your concurrency limit.
+This means several independent jobs can run in parallel and finish as soon as the slowest job completes, rather than waiting for each to finish in sequence.

 stages: